Overv/VulkanTutorial/03_Drawing_a_triangle/00_Setup/00_Base_code.md

 be called from the `initVulkan` function.
 Once everything has been prepared, we enter the main loop to start rendering frames.
 We'll fill in the `mainLoop` function to include a loop that iterates until the window is closed in a moment.
+Once the window is closed and `mainLoop` returns, we'll make sure to deallocate the resources we've used in the `cleanup` function.

 If any kind of fatal error occurs during execution then we'll throw a `std::runtime_error` exception with a descriptive message, which will propagate